Bernalillo, New Mexico

-Bernalillo (/ˌbɜːrnəˈliːjoʊ/) is a town in Sandoval County, New Mexico, United States.
-As of the 2010 census, the town population was 8,320.
-It is the county seat of Sandoval County.
+Bernalillo (/ˌbɜːrnəˈliːjoʊ/) is a town in and the county seat of Sandoval County, New Mexico, United States.
+The population was 8,977 at the 2020 census.

-Bernalillo is part of the Albuquerque Metropolitan Statistical Area.
+Bernalillo is part of the Albuquerque metropolitan area.

 History

 Wine Festival

-In the 1620s, the wine grape was introduced to Bernalillo and the wine industry blew up.
-Families were making their own wine from scratch and vineyards were flourishing.
-Unfortunately, the market dipped due to drought and floods.
+In the 1620s, the wine grape was introduced to Bernalillo by the Catholic priests and Spaniards.
+The wine industry grew rapidly since.
+Families were making their own wine and the vineyards were flourishing.
+The market dipped due to drought and floods.
 Slowly over time, the wine industry came back into Bernalillo and has sustained its health today, becoming a tradition and staple within the town itself.

 The town has embraced its wine heritage and hosts the New Mexico Wine festival yearly during each Labor Day.
 The event brings in people from all of New Mexico as well as tourists.
 The event has served as an economic development project for the area as well.